christina-chang-tw/PyOctal/README.md

 **Method 2 - Download from Github**:

-You can simply download a zip file containing this repository by going to <> Code tab and then select Local and Download ZIP.
+You can download a zip file containing this repository by navigating to <> Code tab and then select Local and Download ZIP.

 ## Getting Started